This is the fourth article of our guide to preparing for a Software Development Engineer (SDE) interview with Amazon.

-A quick search on Google for “Amazon coding interview questions” yields to a whole lot of results in different flavors.
+A quick search on Google for “Amazon coding interview questions” yields a whole lot of results in different flavors.

 Remember, Amazon’s interview goal is to assess one’s ability to problem solve and to work as an Amazonian.
 A candidate wouldn’t do himself/herself or Amazon a favor by learning solutions to coding questions by heart.